MDU-PHL/boobook/README.md

 --work_dir: the folder where the boobook analysis (default: '.').
 Will try to
             create the folder if it does not exist

---features: A colon separated list of features to count (e.g., CDS;snRNA). must
+--features: A comma separated list of features to count (e.g., CDS;snRNA). must
             match features in the Genbank file (default: CDS).

 --qualifier: A unique identifier for individual elements of the genomic